ShardulJunagade/EdgeNet-Image-Filters-with-CNNs/README.md

 This project demonstrates how a CNN can learn to approximate the Sobel filter, a classical edge detection algorithm.
 The results show that the network can effectively mimic the Sobel filter's functionality, providing insight into how CNNs can generalize traditional image processing techniques.

 ## Bonus Tasks
-The bonus tasks have been implemented in the `bonus-hackathon.py` file.
+The bonus tasks have been implemented in the `Sobel, Laplacian, Prewitt Filter NN.ipynb` file.
 Refer to `Bonus.md` for more details regarding the bonus tasks.